dbarneche/2014-07-14-Dalhousie/lessons/10-functions/index.md

 }
 ```

-This function takes `number` as an argument and returns twice `number` as a value (i.e., it doubles a number.
+This function takes `number` as an argument and returns twice `number` as a value (i.e., it doubles a number).

 The bit in the brackets is the "body" of the function; it is evaluted every time that the function is called.
 The body of the function can contain any valid R expression.